Customers are a fan of experiences that are specifically tailored for them.

 Your success or failure hinges on your ability to anticipate and then react to the needs and wants of your target markets.
 This makes successful customer orientation priority #1 for many companies, and the playbook provided above will hopefully give you what you need to slowly plan and then roll out a customer orientation program of your own.

 A customer-oriented business focuses on the customer and their experience before anything else, to offer them the most value possible and surpass their competitors in terms of UX and CX.

 Why is Customer Orientation important?

 Proper customer orientation can help businesses align all teams under a single vision, offering a better experience to the users.
 As a result, your business can have stronger bonds of trust with users that convert to business metrics.

 How can I measure Customer Orientation?

-A direct calculation of customer orientation might not be possible, however, keeping a close track of metrics such as Net Promoter Score, What is product adoption?
-Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does… Rate, and What is churn?
-Churn refers to a customer cancelling their subscription to your products or services.
-It is a common metric among especially SaaS(service as a subscription) businesses.
-Churn exists…/Retention Rates will provide you with the necessary answers to your efforts.
+A direct calculation of customer orientation might not be possible, however, keeping a close track of metrics such as Net Promoter Score, Product Adoption Rate, and Churn/Retention Rates will provide you with the necessary answers to your efforts.